syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeView/Getting-started.md

 ## Reset tree view items

 You can reset the visible treeview items by using the [ResetTreeViewItems](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~ResetTreeViewItems.html) method.
-If parameter is null, all the visible treeview items will reset.
-If you are passing the `data object` as parameter, particular treeview item will reset.
+If the parameter is null, all the visible treeview items will reset.
+If you are passing the `data object` as a parameter, a particular treeview item will reset.

 {% tabs %}
 {% highlight c# %}